Japan Travel for First Timers

 Getting to Tokyo from Narita Airport (NRT)

 The second option is an airport limousine bus or a highway bus.
 They save you the time and effort of carrying your luggage and, depending on the service, can also take you straight to your hotel.
 The downside is that, unlike a taxi, the drop-off points are fixed and limited.
-These include spots like Shinjuku and Ikebukuro station, so be sure your accommodation is nearby for it to be a fast and smooth choice of transport.
+These include spots like Shinjuku and Ikebukuro station, so be sure your accommodation is nearby so that it is a fast and smooth choice of transport.
 It is generally best to book these online beforehand to ensure your place as soon as you land, but you can also book a seat at one of the various airport desks, although you may have to wait a bit if the next few buses are booked out.
 They can range from around ¥1200 to upwards of ¥3000, so it can be cost-effective.

 On the other hand, as JR handles the Narita Express, some of the trains continue their journey from Tokyo Station to others, like Shinjuku, Shibuya, and Ikebukuro Station, without having to do any transfers.
 Both have reserved seating, so tickets must be bought, and you will have a guaranteed seat with free Wi-Fi and charging ports.
 They are similar in price, but you can usually find the Skyliner slightly cheaper, around ¥2500, while the Narita Express can go for about ¥3000.

-Best Shopping Destinations In Japan
+Favorite Shopping Spots In Japan

 Now that you have safely arrived and settled in the country, shopping may be one of your priorities for this trip.
 Whether it be games and anime goods, fashion, traditional souvenirs, or anything else in between, you can almost always find something.